Questions About Coherence Geometry

 Many natural systems already organize themselves through coherence, constraint, and stable structure.

 As a result, CG outputs may resemble familiar forms from chemistry, physics, biology, and other fields.
-These forms are not imposed or designed in advance; they arise as the system settles into configurations that can persist under its constraints.
+These forms are not imposed or designed in advance.
+They arise as the system settles into configurations that remain compatible with the constraints acting upon it.

 Are the demonstrations just animations?